×

 This has led to poor practices in the past, with some unscrupulous landlords blaming damp and mould problems on tenants’ lifestyles and refusing to fix them.

-However, this usually worsens the problem, which will upset your tenant and eventually damage your property.
+However, this usually worsens the problem.
+You will upset your tenant and the condensation will eventually damage your property.

 Several pieces of legislation and regulations govern landlord responsibilities regarding damp and mould.
 They are: